 Upon completion of the course, participants will be able to:

-- Gain detailed understanding of the key principles of process safety, risk analysis and its management
+- Gain a detailed understanding of the key principles of process safety, risk analysis, and its management

 - Understand different international and company codes and standards associated with process safety engineering and their application.